YaleWTI-CNMI/slurm-checkpoint-pytorch/README.md

-This is an example on how to do checkpointing in a SLURM environment that allows preemtion.
+This example shows how to do checkpointing in a SLURM environment that allows preemtion.